 The National Museum of American History collects and presents artifacts that highlight the social, political, cultural and military history of America.
-The museum includes spectacular galleries to showcase the presentation of the original Star-Spangled Banner, the White House copy of President Lincoln's Gettsburg Address, Thomas Jefferson's Bible and much more.
-Click through the following photos to get a glimpse of some of the favorite artifacts at the American History museum.
+The museum includes spectacular galleries to showcase the presentation of the original Star-Spangled Banner, the White House copy of President Lincoln's Gettysburg Address, Thomas Jefferson's Bible and much more.

 02 of 20

 This uniform, on display in The American Presidency gallery at the National Museum of American History, was worn by George Washington during the American Revolution.Continue to 3 of 20 below.

 03 of 20

 Objects owned by or associated with Abraham Lincoln quickly became relics, reminding Americans of Lincoln's greatness and challenging them to keep his ideals alive.
 One of the Smithsonian Institution's most treasured icons is this top hat, worn by Lincoln to Ford's Theatre on the night of his assassination.Continue to 4 of 20 below.

 This National Broadcasting Company microphone was used by President Franklin D. Roosevelt to broadcast radio addresses, known as fireside chats.
 Through times of crisis such as the Great Depression and World War II, Roosevelt broadcast more than 30 fireside chats between 1933 and 1944 and developed an intimate, reassuring rapport with the American people that helped build confidence in his leadership.
 In his first broadcast on March 12, 1933, Roosevelt explained his plan to deal with the banking crisis and asked for the public's support.Continue to 5 of 20 below.

 05 of 20